johnbywater/quantdsl/README.md

 If you are using a Python virtualenv, please check that your virtualenv is activated before installing the library and running your program.

-Let's jump in at the deep-end with a simple model of a power plant.
+Let's jump in at the deep-end with a simple model of a gas-fired power station.

 ```python
 quantdsl_module = """
 PowerStation(Date('2012-01-01'), Date('2012-01-13'), Market('GAS'), Market('POWER'), Running())

 def PowerStation(start_date, end_date, gas, power, time_since_off):